yosh-matsuda/cpp-yyjson/README.md

 #### `yyjson::object`

-The mutable JSON object class created by the *key-value range of JSON value constructible* or the `yyjson::value::as_object` member function.
+The mutable JSON object class is created by the *key-value range of JSON value constructible* or the `yyjson::value::as_object` member function.
 This class adapts `std::ranges::input_range` concept.

 **Constructor**